Looking for some Korean practice? It’s a critical piece of learning the language, so it’s important to make your

 1. Beijing, China

-Unsurprisingly, Beijing has a very large Korean population due to its proximity to South Korea.
+Unsurprisingly, Beijing, China has a very large Korean population due to its proximity to South Korea.
 As many as 200,000 Koreans live in Beijing at any given time.

 As such, if you’re visiting Asia (or living in China on a more permanent basis) but can’t make your way over to Korea to practice Korean, Beijing is a great place to visit.

 Beijing boasts two separate Koreatowns, or areas where Korean expats live in enclaves, so there’s plenty of opportunities to converse with native Korean speakers and experience Korean culture.

 2. Los Angeles, California